schollz/find3/doc/tracking_your_computer.md

 For your tracking scans to work, you must go to each room and run the learning command for about 10 minutes.

+## Get data

+Once you have learned several locations and are tracking with the computers, you can get data from FIND3 by consulting the [API](/doc/api.md) document.

 ## Issues?

 If you have issues, please file one on Github at https://github.com/schollz/find3-android-scanner/issues.